aromatt/astrocache/README.md

 ## Limitation: referenced functions
 There is a caveat related to referencing functions as values.

-Functions referenced within your cached function are only inspected if your cached function does any of these:
+Functions referenced within your cached function are only included in the AST fingerprint if your cached function does any of these:
 * Receives the referenced function as an argument
 * Calls the referenced function
 * Contains the definition of the referenced function